wth-mvp-s/LT/az204/2°_25-50_newOrderSeptembre.md

 - [x] ScaledObject
 - [ ] TriggerAuthentication

-#### 0034, Q2.3 ::You are a developer for a software as a service (SaaS) company that uses an Azure Function to process orders.
+#### 0034, Q2.3 [ok]::You are a developer for a software as a service (SaaS) company that uses an Azure Function to process orders.
 The Azure Function currently runs on an Azure
 `Function app that is triggered by an Azure Storage queue.
 `You are preparing to migrate the Azure Function to Kubernetes using Kubernetes-based Event Driven Autoscaling (KEDA).
 `You need to configure Kubernetes Custom Resource Definitions (CRD) for the Azure Function.